 I’d like you to have a look at my latest review.
 It’s a Bosch 1250DEVS Random Orbit Sander.
 Why this one?

 Well… I’ve recently had to sand some pallets for my Coffee Table and my sander died on me so I was looking online for a tool to do the job from start to finish.
 From removing a lot of material (we all know what pallet planks are like)to finishing sanding ready to stain.

 A power planer– you have to watch out for the nails and knots as it might be quite expensive when you keep damaging the blades.
 As for belt sander – well… it can be very difficult to control and it’s easy to overdo and damage the wood.
 Also, both of them won’t do anything more than removing the material and I was looking for something versatile.

 Well… I found several nice-looking Festool tools but gosh they’re pricey.
 So my attention turned to good, old Bosch.
 Germans have always delivered when it comes to tools or cars or house appliances so I was wondering what this sander represents.

-This sander has a 6.5 Amp motor which gives you a lot of power and 3100 – 6650 OPM variable speed to match to any project(task).
-Comparing to other RO sanders on the market is not the fastest one, but designers compensated this lack of speed with a Dual Mode (Turbo Mode and Finishing Mode).
+This sander has a 6.5 Amp motor which gives you a lot of power and 3100 – 6650 OPM(orbits per minute)variable speed to match to any project(task).
+Comparing to other RO(random orbital) sanders on the market it’s not the fastest one, but designers compensated this lack of speed with a Dual Mode (Turbo Mode and Finishing Mode).

 You can use it for hours with no problem even with leaning on it and in this mode, this sander is as aggressive as belt sander but without the risk of gouging a workpiece.
 It’s got a soft start function to reduce start-up torque.

 The only thing is that in this mode the sander can be quite difficult to handle.
 I mean it will take some time to get used to and you’ll have to have a pretty strong grip to be able to control it.